 Using Tenodesis After Spinal Cord Injury to Boost Independence

-The biomechanical pulling of the fingers allows individuals to grab and release items despite having no control over their hands.
+Generally, those with C6 or C7 spinal cord injuries can benefit most from tenodesis grasp because they can control their wrist movements and have limited finger control.
+The biomechanical pulling allows individuals to grab and release items despite having limited or no control over their hands.

-Tenodesis grip can help SCI patients with paralyzed hand functions perform tasks like brushing their teeth, using silverware, writing, and getting dressed.
+Tenodesis grip can help SCI patients perform everyday activities such as brushing their teeth, using silverware, and turning doorknobs.

 Check out the video below to see how SCI survivor Mason uses tenodesis to be more independent!

-How to Optimize Tenodesis After Spinal Cord Injury
+How to Optimize Tenodesis Grip After Spinal Cord Injury

-Tenodesis can significantly change the way spinal cord injury patients with no hand function participate in activities of daily living.
+Tenodesis can significantly improve the quality of life of spinal cord injury patients with limited or no hand functions.

-Here are 3 easy ways to maximize the effects of tenodesis:
+Below, we’ll go over 3 easy ways to maximize the effects of tenodesis grasp: